Rhampholeon

-Rhampholeon (from ῥάμφος rhamphos, 'bird's bill' and λέον leōn, 'lion') is a genus of small chameleons, commonly known as pygmy chameleons or African leaf chameleons, found in central East Africa (extending slightly into adjacent DR Congo).
+Rhampholeon (from ῥάμφος rhamphos, 'bird's bill' and λέον leōn, 'lion') is a genus of small chameleons, commonly known as pygmy chameleons or African leaf chameleons, found in East Africa and Central Africa.
 They are found in forests, woodlands, thickets, and savanna, and most species are restricted to highlands.
 They are brown, grey, or green, and typically seen at low levels in bushes, or on the ground among grasses or leaf litter.

 Species

-The following 19 species are recognized as being valid.
+The following 25 species are recognized as being valid: